GibraltarSoftware/Loupe.JavaScript/src/loupe-angular/README.md

 For a .NET Core Web Application using Angular, you need to install both the server and client components.

-1. Install server component, a package <code>Loupe.Agent.AspNetCore</code> that can be installed via NuGet in the Visual Studio Package Manager, or from the command line:
+1. Install server component, a package **Loupe.Agent.AspNetCore** that can be installed via NuGet in the Visual Studio Package Manager, or from the command line:

 <pre>
 dotnet add package Loupe.Agent.AspNetCore
 </pre>

 2. Configure the server component to log to Loupe and to accept client requests.
-In <code>Startup.cs</code>, add the following to the <code>ConfigureServices</code> method:
+In **Startup.cs****, add the following to the <code>ConfigureServices</code> method:

 <pre>
 services.AddLoupe().AddClientLogging();